How One Backlink From a Major Site Changed My Photography Business

 My Approach Now

-After that experience, I changed my strategy:
+After that experience, I changed my strategy significantly:

 Quality over quantity.
 I focus outreach on higher-authority sites, even if the response rate is lower.
+A 10% response rate from DA 60+ sites is better than a 40% response rate from DA 10 sites.

-What One Backlink Can Do
+What One Backlink Can Do for You

 If you're skeptical about whether this matters, consider what one high-authority backlink can trigger:

-- Jump 20-30 positions in search rankings
+- Jump 20-30 positions in search rankings for competitive keywords

 - Increase your domain authority by 2-5 points

-- Send direct referral traffic
+- Send direct referral traffic from readers of that publication

 The Catch